Adaptive Off-Policy Inference for M-Estimators Under Model Misspecification: Empirical Results

-We consider the outcome ($Y_t$) to be the four year change in KL grade for the affected knee of an osteoarthritic patient, as described in \cite{DUNN20201020}.
-The features ($X_{t}$) include the aforementioned baseline measurements of knee health and demographic variables.
+We consider the outcome ($Y_t$) to be the four year change in KL grade for the affected knee of an osteoarthritic patient.
+Although KL grade is a discrete numeric variable, we treat KL grade as a continuous variable for the purposes of this example.
+The chosen features ($X_{t}$) include the aforementioned baseline measurements of knee health and demographic variables as well as additional risk factors identified in \cite{DUNN20201020} such as self-reported quality of life scores and use of pain medication.
 Since OAI was an observational study to characterize disease progression rather than a trial to compare treatments, to evaluate methodology, we construct a semi-synthetic data set that applies hypothetical treatments ($A_{t}$) and then enforces a synthetic relationship between $A_{t}$ and $Y_{t}$ while preserving the conditional distribution of $Y_{t} | X_{t}$.
 This is done using machine learning methods to first learn the distribution of $Y_{t} | X_{t}$ and then to create synthetic outcomes that combine the output of the machine learning model with hypothetical treatment effects.
 For a detailed description of the semi-synthetic dataset creation process, see \cref{appendix:dataset_construction}.
 The end result is a dataset with similar complexity to the original longitudinal study but with the option to sample patients sequentially with ground-truth knowledge of the treatment effect and target parameters.
 Note that to ensure that this setting would align with the hardest case where treatment policies would not be likely to converge, we picked treatments so that there would be the same expected reward across multiple arms and there would be no unique optimal policy.